Causes and signs of lead poisoning and contamination in production animals

 - discarded sump oil and oil filters

-- lead batteries
+- lead batteries (the most common cause of cases)

 - flaking lead-based paint or old paint tins